Sides

 The Ultimate Vegan Meatballs {Vegan, Gluten Free}

 Hi, everyone!
-I am very excited today to finally share with you this recipe, after spending some time perfecting these beauties.
-These are The Ultimate Vegan Meatballs on Planet Earth .
+I am very excited today to finally share with you this recipe for vegan meatballs.
+I have taken some time perfecting it to get it right, and I hope you enjoy as much as I do.
+These are The Ultimate Vegan Meatballs.

 The Ultimate Vegan Meatballs were born a couple of weeks ago while I was cooking a whole bunch of mushrooms for lunch but once they were cooked they were so little!
 The disappointment was real!
 Those mushroom filled the pan and when cooked were just a few grams!
 I needed to act quickly and finish lunch so I thought: Why not make some meatballs?
 Yes!
 Of course!